Anne Perring Receives Presidential Honor

 Perring has also traveled around the world on NOAA- and NASA-led missions to understand black carbon, a type of aerosol that can influence climate warming in significant ways.
 The work of Perring and her colleagues explored fundamental questions about the sources of black carbon, the ways it is removed from the atmosphere and its distribution around the world.
 She contributed to advances in measurement techniques, including airborne sampling strategies and measurements of water uptake by black carbon particles.
 Perring has also analyzed the atmospheric evolution of black carbon aerosol from biomass burning sources (including the Yosemite Rim Fire) which will improve how weather and air quality models represent the dynamics of the particles.

-“Her work has not only contributed to NOAA’s research in climate and air quality, but is expected to have lasting technical and scientific benefits for the wider scientific community,” wrote NOAA’s David Fahey, Director of the Chemical Sciences Division, in a letter nominating Perring for the award.
+“Her work has not only contributed to NOAA’s research in climate and air quality, but is expected to have lasting technical and scientific benefits for the wider scientific community,” wrote NOAA’s David Fahey, Director of the Chemical Sciences Laboratory, in a letter nominating Perring for the award.
 “Dr. Perring is an exceptional young scientist.”

 Most recently, Perring has turned her science and engineering expertise to a new field for her: biology.
 “I’ve been trying to figure out how to measure and assess the importance of biological particles in the atmosphere,” Perring said.
 In collaboration with colleagues at NOAA and CU Boulder’s Mark Hernandez, she has worked to refine real-time measurements of these particles, which are notoriously difficult to sample.
 She has especially focused on airborne observations which allow broad geographic sampling and measurements of how the particles are distributed vertically in the atmosphere.